sagemath/sage-archive-2023-02-01/src/doc/en/developer/reviewer_checklist.rst

     The point of the review is to ensure that the Sage code guidelines are followed and that the the implementation is mathematically correct.
-Please refrain from aditional feature requests or open-ended discussion about alternative implementations.
+Please refrain from additional feature requests or open-ended discussion about alternative implementations.
 If you want the patch written differently, your suggestion should be a clear and actionable request.